hsahmad112/CIT24_ProjectPorfolio3/README.md

 # To Do
 ## Frontend
-- Removing Title/Person Bookmarks in Watchlist only removes the photo, not the rest of the Watchlist element.
 - SearchPreview: function LoadMore, somewhat poor usage of states - reconsider usage
 - SearchResult: FetchData og AdvancedSearch, should be moved to helper functions
 - Login:  When Error message appears it extends the username and password forms